noahehall/theBookOfNoah/programming_languages/javascript/_javascript_examples.md

   - [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)
   - terminology
     - closure: the combination of a function and the lexical environment within which that function was declared
+    - lexical scoping: the static environment

+## background on closures
   - Closures are useful because they let you associate some data (the lexical environment) with a function that operates on that data.
 This has obvious parallels to object-oriented programming, where objects allow us to associate some data (the object's properties) with one or more methods.
-    - lexical scoping: the static environment
+  - Consequently, you can use a closure anywhere that you might normally use an object with only a single method.
+    - event handlers
+    - private methods: Private methods aren't just useful for restricting access to code: they also provide a powerful way of managing your global namespace, keeping non-essential methods from cluttering up the public interface to your code.
+    - module pattern: use closures to define public functions that can access private functions and variables
+      - Using closures in this way provides a number of benefits that are normally associated with object-oriented programming -- in particular, data hiding and encapsulation.
+  - notes
+    - use let instead of var for variables, so every closure binds the block-scoped variable, meaning that no additional closures are required.
+    - It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.
 ## examples
   - closure
     ```js